 This Question is the focal point for terms and definitions needed for supporting new or revised Recommendations developed in the other Study Group 12 Questions.

-Additionally, this Question addresses the need for new participants in the ITU-T to understand the concepts and the Recommendations on QoS, telephonometry, transmission quality, etc. Tutorials and guides can be developed to serve this purpose.
+Additionally, this Question addresses the need for new participants in the ITU-T to understand the concepts and the Recommendations on QoS, QoE, transmission quality, etc. Tutorials and guides can be developed to serve this purpose.
 To help all members and inform them on the work done in the Study Group, it is useful to create tutorials, frameworks, FAQ, reference implementations, etc., and post them on the Study Group website.

 The following major Recommendations/Handbooks, in force at the time of approval of this Question, fall under its responsibility: